senalsiri/Personal-Portfolio/README.md

 # Personal-Portfolio
-A portfolio on my progression as a computer scientist.
+A portfolio on my progression.